gearpump/gearpump/docs/dev-connectors.md

 `DataSource` and `DataSink` are the two main concepts Gearpump use to connect with the outside world.

 ### DataSource
-`DataSource` is the concept in Gearpump that without input and will output messages.
-So, basically, `DataSource` is the start point of a streaming processing flow.
+`DataSource` is the start point of a streaming processing flow.

-As Gearpump depends on `DataSource` to be replay-able to ensure at-least-once message delivery and exactly-once message delivery, for some data sources, we will need a `org.apache.gearpump.streaming.transaction.api.OffsetStorageFactory` to store the offset (progress) of current `DataSource`.
-So that, when a replay is needed, Gearpump can guide `DataSource` to replay from certain offset.

-Currently Gearpump `DataSource` only support infinite stream.
-Finite stream support will be added in a near future release.

 ### DataSink
-`DataSink` is the concept that without output but will consume messages.
-So, `Sink` is the end point of a streaming processing flow.
+`DataSink` is the end point of a streaming processing flow.

 ## Implemented Connectors